 Drug and alcohol addiction is a difficult and harsh prospect.
 It is also not incredibly easy to understand for those involved and for those observing it.
 There are a lot of different factors and aspects to it, and a lot of gray areas too.
 Alcoholism by far is one of the least understood of all addictions, and one of the hardest to identify too.
-For instance, between problem drinking vs. alcoholism, is there really any difference?
+For instance, between problem drinking and alcoholism, is there really any difference?

 Because alcohol is a legal substance and is consumed by tens of millions of Americans every day, it can get a little difficult to tell if somebody is an actual alcoholic.
 Unlike with heroin, where you should never take it, not even once, alcohol is a little more difficult to nail down.
 Alcohol is a bit different because there are people who take alcohol on a weekly basis or sometimes even daily, and there doesn’t even necessarily have to be something wrong with that.
 In some cultures, like in Italy, it is actually customary to drink wine every single day with a meal.
 In other countries, like Germany, there is hardly even a drinking age.